 RFK Jr. undercut his claims to be an anti-war, anti-imperialist candidate in the 2024 presidential election when he aligned firmly with Israel’s far-right and supported the Israeli onslaught in Gaza.

-Edward Curtin, a liberal blogger and friend of RFK Jr., wrote for Countercurrents.org: “That you have not defended the children of Gaza and condemned their massacre by the thousands has shocked and sickened me.”[22]
+Edward Curtin, a radical blogger and friend of RFK Jr., wrote for Countercurrents.org: “That you have not defended the children of Gaza and condemned their massacre by the thousands has shocked and sickened me.”[22]

 RFK Jr. though was following in a family tradition in aligning firmly with Israel and neglecting the plight of Palestinians.